lk-geimfari/awesomo/languages/C#.md

 [**Mono**](https://github.com/mono/mono) is a software platform designed to allow developers to easily create cross platform applications.
 It is an open source implementation of Microsoft's .NET Framework based on the ECMA standards for C# and the Common Language Runtime.

 ---
+[**MudBlazor**](https://github.com/Garderoben/MudBlazor) is an ambitious Material Design component framework for Blazor with an emphasis on ease of use and clear structure.
+It is perfect for .NET developers who want to rapidly build web applications without having to struggle with CSS and Javascript. ([Demo](https://mudblazor.com))

+---
 [**MusicStore**](https://github.com/aspnet/MusicStore) is a sample ASP.NET Core application.

 ---